 So the T aisle would contain toothpaste, identically packaged with only one type cramming the shelves.
 The B aisle, if he had his druthers, would contain common or garden variety white bread.

-Page 2 of 2 - Eggs would – and in his mind – should come in only one size and one color, and of course the V aisle would be empty.
+Eggs would – and in his mind – should come in only one size and one color, and of course the V aisle would be empty.
 Vegetables?
 Who needs them?

 It’s a good thing I didn’t send him up there on Sunday.
 We would’ve ended up with light bulbs and a nice Chardonnay for dinner.